PhasecoreX/docker-ut2004-server/README.md

 - `-e PUID=1000`: The user ID you want this server to run as.
 - `-e PGID=1000`: You can also specify a group ID.
 If not specified, it defaults to whatever PUID is set to.
 - `-e TZ=America/Detroit`: You can specify the timezone that you want the server to run in.
 Useful for logging.
-- `-e DOWNLOAD_DATA=true`: In order to actually initiate the downloads, this must be set to `true`.
-Setting this to `true` means that you understand that ~750MB of data will be downloaded and extracted (~2.8GB) to the mounted `/data` directory.

 ## Folder Layout
 The `/data` folder will have three main folders: